johnmorehouse/GCENotes/gce_notes/gce_notes.md

-*Most of these notes expand on what I learned from [Grant McDermott](http://grantmcdermott.com/) in his very helpful [course](https://github.com/uo-ec607-2019winter/lectures).
-I am also grateful to [Ed Rubin](http://edrub.in/) for the constant help with all of my R-related troubles. *
+*Most of these notes expand on what I learned from [Grant Mcdermott](http://grantmcdermott.com/) in his very helpful [course](https://github.com/uo-ec607-2019winter/lectures).*

 ## Overview